wfjvdham/JavaScript_course/07_javascript_nodejs/README.md

 > Package manager for JavaScript

 - Command line client
-- Online database of packages
+- On line database of packages

 ## Create new project